Scan and Send Load Documents

 -

 Take a screenshot.
-(See the documentation or online videos that explain exactly how to take a screenshot on your mobile operating system release and the exact brand and model of your phone or tablet.)
+Options vary by device.
+See the documentation or online videos that explain exactly how to take a screenshot on your iOS or Android mobile operating system release and the exact brand and model of your phone or tablet.

 -

-Back in Transflo Mobile+, when you tap ADD EXISTING, you can now select the PNG image of your screenshot.
+Back in Transflo Mobile+, when you tap ADD EXISTING, you can now select the PNG screenshot image of your PDF.

 -